GET, PUT, DELETE, LIST, STAT, and mixed workloads.

 Create a dedicated benchmark bucket

-- Create a dedicated bucket for benchmarking using the Cloud Console.
-For the purposes of this guide, name the bucket
+Create a dedicated bucket for benchmarking using the Cloud Console.
+This guide names the bucketwarp-benchmark-bucket and uses the US-EAST-04A availability zone.

 warp-.
-The rest of this guide will use the following bucket configuration values:
+The rest of this guide uses the following bucket configuration values:

 - Bucket name: